 - Abdominal pain/swelling

-If you know or suspect your dog has eaten a large number of Blow Pops and/or lollipop sticks, then it’s time to call the vet.
-This is a life-threatening medical emergency.
+If you know or suspect your dog has eaten Blow Pops and/or lollipop sticks, then it’s time to call the vet.
+This could be a life-threatening medical emergency.
 Your dog needs prompt medical care.

 In most cases, dogs will have a full recovery.
 But this depends on how fast the dog receives medical care.
 The sooner, the better.